rancher/elemental-toolkit/docs/content/en/docs/Reference/selinux.md

 weight: 3
 date: 2021-01-05
 description: >
-  Build SELinux policies with cOS
+  Build SELinux policies with Elemental
 ---

 You can create a sample policy by using  `audit2allow` after running some